C# Open Excel Worksheets with IronXL

 The rows and column indices start from 0.

-Open Excel WorkSheets and get specific cell data, and you can read more about how to read Excel data in C# from already open Excel Worksheets.
+Open Excel WorkSheets and get specific cell data, and you can read more about how to read Excel data in C# from already open Excel worksheets.
+For more examples on reading Excel files, check out the how to read Excel file tutorial.

-Now let's see how to get data in a specific range from an opened Excel WorkSheet using IronXL.
+Now examine how to get data in a specific range from an opened Excel WorkSheet using IronXL.
+The select range functionality provides powerful options for data extraction.

 IronXL provides an intelligent way to get data in a specific range.
-We just specify from to to values:
+Specify from to to values:

 // Access data from a specific range

-var rangeData = ws["From Cell Address : To Cell Address"];
+var rangeData = workSheet["From Cell Address : To Cell Address"];

 ' Access data from a specific range

-Dim rangeData = ws("From Cell Address : To Cell Address")
+Dim rangeData = workSheet("From Cell Address : To Cell Address")

 $vbLabelText $csharpLabel

-Let's see an example of how to use range to get data from an open Excel WorkSheet:
+Here's an example of using range to get data from an open Excel WorkSheet:

 using IronXL;